vampiredipu32/base-test/week2.md

 Seeing some demo claim pages from base.
 Not sure how legit this is but the community is really optimistic sharing about this.

 Market has started a rally.
 Is it a bull rally?
 Or just the July bounce?

+Week 2 has been really bad for me.
+Hopfully a happy Friday today.